shhossain/computer_science/Object Oriented Programming/readme.md

 #### Implementing Operator Overloading in C++
 Operator function must be either non-static (member function) or friend function to get overloaded.
 Operator overloading function can be applied on a member function if the left operand is an object of that class, but if the Left operand is different, then the Operator overloading function must be defined as a non-member function.
 Operator overloading function can be made friend function if it requires access to the private and protected members of the class.
 For example, the operator op is an operator function where op is the operator being overloaded, and the operator is the keyword.
-Operator overloading can be achieved by implementing a function that can be either member function,non- member function or friend function.
+Operator overloading can be achieved by implementing a function that can be either member function, non- member function or friend function.

-**Hence, these four concepts of OOP helps in writing better modular and efficient codes.**
+**Hence, these four concepts of OOP help in writing better modular and efficient codes.**